 Overall, Allbirds Wool Runners earn the top spot for their versatility, quality, and sustainability, as well as their reasonable pricing.

-They retail at just under $100, which is a pretty good value when you consider that these shoes are made from 100% merino wool and innovative, clean ingredients.
+They retail at just over $100, which is a pretty good value when you consider that these shoes are made from 100% merino wool and innovative, clean ingredients.